espressif/esp-idf/docs/en/security/flash-encryption.rst

     This error also appears if the flash contents are erased or corrupted.

-2. If the firmware bootloader is encrypted, but the partition table is re-flashed with a **plaintext partition table image**, the bootloader will fail to read the partition table resulting in the following failure:
+2. If the second stage bootloader is encrypted, but the partition table is re-flashed with a **plaintext partition table image**, the bootloader will fail to read the partition table resulting in the following failure:

   .. code-block:: bash